rngoodman/ShortSeeker/README.md

 # ShortSeeker

 ShortSeeker is a snakemake pipeline which assembles and analyses paired fastq short-read files.
-It also produces a html report with MLST sequence typing and AMR genes for multiple genomes.
+It also produces a html report with MLST sequence typing and acquired AMR genes for multiple genomes.

 # Contents